 Together against the fossil error.
 Stop the CCS Act.
 Real climate protection solutions now.

-CCS is an end-of-pipe technology that does not capture pre-chain emissions from the continued use of natural gas.
+CCS is an end-of-pipe technique that does not capture pre-chain emissions from the continued use of natural gas.
 This applies in particular to the extremely climate-damaging methane, which is released into the atmosphere in large quantities in the course of natural gas production.
 Carbon capture is also never complete, so significant amounts of CO2 continue to be emitted into the atmosphere despite CCS.
 CCS cannot therefore make an effective contribution to climate protection.

 Let's stop the CCS law together!